bayneri/indigo/_posts/words/2025-02-05-london-encounters.md

 The room spun gently.
 Through the changing light, I saw a young man enter the coffee shop - my grandfather, wearing the same clothes I had on today.
 He ordered a black coffee and sat at my table.

 His appearance answered too many questions in my mind, and created a bunch more.
 The old couple - they'd been the witnesses, the guardians of this moment.
 As my grandfather smiled at me across the table, I realized this was just the beginning of the story for me.
-    *The mental attitude of trusting in or relying on a person or thing; firm trust, reliance, faith.*